diwakarnathshaw/UserProfile-Preview-Card/README.md

 > Simple and easy-to-read code.

 # How to use
-To use this project, simply download or clone the repository and open the index.html file in your web browser.
-You can also customize the colors and fonts by editing the style.css file.
+To use this project, simply download or clone the repository and open the `index.html` file in your web browser.
+You can also customize the colors and fonts by editing the `stylesheet.css` file.

 # Screenshot
 Desktop view